Atidarsagene autotemcel

-Atidarsagene autotemcel, sold under the brand name Libmeldy, is a gene therapy treatment for metachromatic leukodystrophy (MLD) developed by Orchard Therapeutics.
+Atidarsagene autotemcel, sold under the brand name Libmeldy among others, is a gene therapy treatment for metachromatic leukodystrophy developed by Orchard Therapeutics.
 It contains an autologous CD34⁺ cell enriched population that contains haematopoietic stem and progenitor cells transduced using a lentiviral vector encoding the human arylsulfatase A (ARSA) gene.

+The most common side effects include fever and low white blood cell count, mouth sores, respiratory infections, rash, medical line infections, viral infections, fever, gastrointestinal infections and enlarged liver.

-Atidarsagene autotemcel was approved for medical use in the European Union in December 2020, and in the United Kingdom in February 2021.
+Atidarsagene autotemcel was authorized for medical use in the European Union in December 2020, in the United Kingdom in February 2021, and in the United States in March 2024.
+It is the first gene therapy approved by the US Food and Drug Administration (FDA) for the treatment of metachromatic leukodystrophy.